By Hannah McConnachie

 Attempting to build my PR knowledge prior to my internship, I bought a library worth of Public Relations books.
 The PR Masterclass, PR Superstar, Public Relations for Dummies, How to get a job in PR, you name it – I have the book lurking at home.
 Although all these books highlighted the top tips to becoming a ‘successful’ PR agent.
-No amount of books and PR ‘geniuses’ could have prepared me for the invaluable experience I have gained at Holyrood Partnership, it has been an absolute pleasure.
+No amount of books and PR ‘geniuses’ could have prepared me for the invaluable experience I have gained at Holyrood PR, it has been an absolute pleasure.

 In my first blog I discussed my optimistic nature, maybe not realistic – thinking I could achieve Edina Monsoon’s lifestyle with the click of my fingers, a sparkling smile and a drive for success.
 Now I can confidently say, I’ve developed a more grounded approach towards achieving my ambitious professional carer.

 I have learnt so much during my time at Holyrood PR, from how to write a press release to making sure I got the coffee order right.
 As my fabulous month comes to an end, I’ve been reflecting on what I’ve learnt over the past four weeks, and the inspiration it has given me to pursue my dream at becoming a PR superstar.

 My highlight over the course of my internship has been producing a press release for Bupa Care Homes.

 One of their residents, Neil McNeil was going to be celebrating a milestone birthday, and after speaking with his family I understood his secret to living till 104 was his daily addiction to a bowl (or two) of Scott’s Porage Oats.
 His story has (so far) been featured by the Paisley Press and online with The Daily Record.
 And that’s not all, some of the national papers are taking a real interest in this lovely story of a very impressive man.